apache/click/README.txt

 Welcome to the Click
 ====================

-Click is a simple J2EE web application framework for commercial Java developers.
-Click is an open source project, licensed using the Apache license.
+Click is a J2EE web application framework featuring a Component and Page oriented design.
+Click is an open source project licensed using the Apache license.

 Comprehensive HTML documentation is provided under: